Mama Living Abroad

 Challah is the most iconic and uniquely Jewish food.
 It is a rich braided bread served on Shabbat and holidays.
 Similar to brioche, the bread is slightly sweet and wonderfully soft inside.

-Try making a round Challah for your next Rosh Hashanah celebration and enjoy the delicious taste and symbolic meaning of this special bread.
+Try making a Round Challah for your next Rosh Hashanah celebration and enjoy the delicious taste and symbolic meaning of this special bread.

 If you like Challah, try my Spelt Challah, Sweet Challah Bread, or Vegan Challah.